spur19/OCR_Video/README.md

 I used the following pipeline for this task :
 ![image](https://user-images.githubusercontent.com/71698670/121188813-1a298180-c887-11eb-89d5-a5cdc182887f.png)

 The first step to split the input video into frames.
 I used OpenCV’s [EAST text detector](https://arxiv.org/abs/1704.03155) to detect the presence of text in an image.
-The EAST text detector gives us the bounding box (x, y)-coordinates of text ROIs.
+The EAST text detector gives us the bounding box (x, y)-coordinates of text Regions of Interest (ROIs).

 We extract each of these ROIs and then pass them into Tesseract v4’s LSTM deep learning text recognition algorithm.
 Tesseract is a very popular OCR engine that has an inbuilt LSTM model for text recognition.
 The output of the LSTM gives us our actual OCR results.